webcomics/dosage/doc/README.txt

 and other picture-based content such as Picture of the Day sites.
-With the dosage commandline script you can get the latest strip of webcomic, or catch-up to the last strip downloaded, or download a strip for a particular date/index (except if the webcomic's site layout makes this impossible).
+With the dosage commandline script you can get the latest strip of webcomic, or catch-up to the last strip downloaded, or download a strip for a particular date/index (if the webcomic's site layout makes this possible).

 Notice
 -------